MicrosoftDocs/azure-devops-docs/docs/pipelines/library/add-resource-protection.md

 1. Select **Security**.

 1. Assign the **Administrator** role in the **Role** column for a user or group.
-1. To save the settings, select :::image type="icon" source="../../media/icons/save-icon.png" border="false":::.
+1. Select :::image type="icon" source="../../media/icons/save-icon.png" border="false"::: to save the settings.

 To add the **Administrator** role to a user or group for a specific agent pool: